Lux Express travel info

-Passengers upon boarding trip to Latvia should provide one of these medical documents:
+Passengers from a third country upon boarding trip to Latvia should provide one of these medical documents:

 - Vaccination certificate that proves that the vaccination cycle has been finished and 15 or more days had passed from the last shot.
 Only vaccines authorised by European Medicines Agency or World Health Organisation can be used (https://www.ema.europa.eu/en/human-regulatory/overview/public-health-threats/coronavirus-disease-covid-19/treatments-vaccines/covid-19-vaccines);

 - Proof that person had recovered from Covid-19.
 Such medical certificate is valid 11 till 180 days from the first positive Covid-19 test result;

 - Covid-19 test result.
 PCR test should not be older than 72 hours at the time of boarding.
 Also, an antigen test is acceptable, but it should not be older than 48 hours at the time of boarding.
 While boarding, the passenger must present a certificate of the negative test result.

 - Self-isolation is not required for vaccinated and recovered persons.
 Everyone else needs to stay for 10-days of self-isolation.

 Starting from 15.02.2022 passengers from the EU who are travelling to Lithuania do not need to take a test or show a vaccination certificate.

 Third-country nationals and legal residents of third countries that have joined the EU Digital COVID Certificate system will be able to enter Lithuania, but those who do not meet the vaccination or recovery criteria will be required to present a negative test result.
 Foreigners from other countries will be able to enter Lithuania as of 31 March; they will need to submit a document confirming either vaccination, recovery, or a negative test result for COVID-19.